Shopify & E-commerce

 The mobile-first reality

-Google's mobile-first indexing means that search engines primarily evaluate your mobile site for rankings.
-Just like with SEO for e-commerce, websites that are not optimized for mobile use are destined to drop in the search results and lose organic traffic.
+Google’s mobile-first indexing means that search engines primarily assess your mobile site for rankings.
+Just as with SEO for e-commerce, websites that are not optimised for mobile use are destined to drop in search results and lose organic traffic.

 — John Mueller, Webmaster Trends Analyst at Google